dmerc12/DSA/algorithms/algorithm_notes.md

 - Two steps are needed for each digit:
     1. First, all array elements are placed into buckets based on the current digit's value.
     2. Then, the array is rebuilt by removing all elements from buckets, in order from lowest bucket to highest.

-## Bubble Sort:
-Bubble sort is a sorting algorithm that iterates through a list, comparing and swapping adjacent elements if the second element is less than the first.

-Uses nested loops resulting in a runtime complexity of O(N<sup>2</sup>).

-Often considered impractical for real-world use since many faster sorting algorithms exist.